ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-08-asyncawait-syntax-encourages-frontend-developers-develop-incorrect-code.md

 - [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (in particular, [jQuery AJAX request](http://api.jquery.com/jquery.ajax/)) can be cancelled with [abort method](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort).
 - Unfortunately, by the time this article is being written, [you can not cancel HTTP fetch() request](https://stackoverflow.com/questions/31061838/how-do-i-cancel-an-http-fetch-request) which is pitiful.

-So, since setTimeout and XMLHttpRequest are not promises originally, you can't use “await” operator to operate them.
+So, since setTimeout and XMLHttpRequest are not promises originally, you can't use "await" operator to operate them.
 As a reward, you have a possibility to cancel them easily:

 ```
 class UserLoader {